oracle-livelabs/apex/rag-apex-app/2-setup-backend-ai-agents/setup-backend-ai-agents.md

    ![Create Bucket button](./images/API.png "")

 3. Make sure **'Generate API Key Pair'** is selected.
 Download your private & public key because you will need these for later.
 After downloading, select **'Add'**.
+You will see a confifuration file preview, you can close this.
+You may proceed to the next lab.

       ![Create Bucket button](./images/gen.png "")

 ## Acknowledgements